medined/medined.github.io/_posts/2020-06-28-provision-centos-kubernetes-cluster-on-aws.md

   * In `./modules/vpc/variables.tf`, remove quotes around `type`.
   * In `./variables.tf`, remove quotes around `type`.

-* In `./terraform.tfvars`, set vairables as needed.
+* In `./terraform.tfvars`, set variables as needed.
 Note that the inventory file will be created a few levels up in the directory tree.

 ```
+cat <<EOF > terraform.tfvars
 # Global Vars
 aws_cluster_name = "flooper"